Frequently Asked Questions

 What is the schedule?

-The conference starts with registration and the image collage workshop on Friday afternoon and runs through a spiritual panel on Sunday morning.
+The conference starts with conference check in on Friday afternoon and runs through a spiritual panel on Sunday morning.

 What is included in the registration cost?